State of Rust 2026

 Context: WASI targets split into wasm32-wasip1 (Tier 2) and wasm32-wasip2 (Tier 3).
 WASIp3 with native async support in development. wasm-bindgen transferred to new maintainers.

 Action: Update target triples from wasm32-wasi to wasm32-wasip1.
-Monitor WASIp3 for async workloads.
+Track WASIp3 for async workloads.

 11. Embedded Rust Production Readiness